GT-IMPACT/impact-front/public/en/wiki/machines/multiarcfurnace.md

 ##### General

 It has three operating modes.
 Modes are switched with a screwdriver.

-Can work with multiple circuits in different bass modes \Buses separated on\ (switched with a screwdriver while holding down the Shift key).
-Recipe is made with the circuitry that is in the same bass as the material.
+Can work with a lot of molds that are in different Input Buses in 'Bus separated on' mode (switched with a screwdriver while holding down the Shift key).
+The recipe is executed with the mold that is in the same Input Bus as the materials.

 ##### Parallelism